18 Best Christmas Markets in Europe You Can’t Miss

 The main Christmas market takes over Markt Square, surrounded by twinkling lights and the sound of carols, with the Belfry tower watching over it all.

 It’s not a huge market, but that’s part of the charm.
-You can grab a cup of hot chocolate or mulled wine, browse stalls selling Belgian chocolates and handmade gifts, and then go ice skating right in the middle of the square.
+You can grab a cup of hot chocolate or mulled wine, browse stalls selling Belgian chocolates and handmade gifts, and just enjoy the holiday cheer.

 There’s another smaller market on Simon Stevinplein that’s worth checking out too, especially if you want to escape the crowds for a bit.

 Bruges is easy to explore on foot, and the whole city feels festive.
-You can take a canal cruise, stop for waffles or fries, and wander the side streets as the lights reflect on the water.
-It’s the kind of place that makes you slow down and just enjoy the moment.
+You can take a canal cruise, stop for waffles or fries, and wander the side streets that are just as charming and beautifully decorated.

 Read more: Bruges Christmas Markets: Your Ultimate Holiday Guide